unbit/uwsgi-docs/Metrics.rst

 To enable the metrics subsystem just add ``--enable-metrics`` to your options, or configure a stats pusher (see below).

+By default uWSGI creates a lot of metrics (and mores are planned) so before adding your own, be sure uWSGI does not already expose the one you need.

 Metric names and oids
 *********************